omarx802/ordino-educational-erp/README.md

 ## Overview

-**MiniERP** is a lightweight Enterprise Resource Planning (ERP) system designed for small to medium-sized businesses.
+**Ordino ERP** is a lightweight Enterprise Resource Planning (ERP) system designed for small to medium-sized businesses.
 With a focus on simplicity and extensibility, MiniERP offers a streamlined user interface and robust backend to handle core business functionalities.

 ---